jbcoe/iso_cpp_extension_methods/cpp_extension_methods.md

 There have been proposals [N1585, N4165, N4174, N4474] suggesting changes to
 C++'s function resolution rules to allow free function invocation syntax to invoke member functions and vice-versa.
+We are concerned both about the impact such changes may have on existing code (although this concern has been addressed in some of the more recent proposals) and also about the potential for code maintenance problems, were unconstrained uniform function calling to be adopted, when class interfaces are changed since any free function that could potentially be called using member function syntax might have been so used.

-We are concerned about the impact such changes will have on existing code and propose an opt-in alternative by introducing extension methods and using concept-constrained free functions.
+We propose an explicit opt-in alternative by introducing extension methods and using concept-constrained free functions.

 # Constraining free-functions with concepts